rdkcentral/entservices-casting/.github/instructions/Pluginimplementation.instructions.md

 _userSettingsPlugin = _service->QueryInterface<WPEFramework::Exchange::IUserSettings>();
 ```

-SHOULD not use JSON-RPC or LinkType for inter-plugin communication, as they introduce unnecessary overhead.
+Should NOT use JSON-RPC or LinkType for inter-plugin communication, as they introduce unnecessary overhead.

 ### Incorrect Example